 There are two different kinds of crowns found in the Scripture.
 The first is the crown that a king might wear.
 It signifies power and authority.
 The second is the crown given to the victor in athletic contests.
 These floral wreaths were comparable to the medals we give out today.
 And this is the type of crown given to faithful elders.
 A victor’s crown.

-The problem with the victor’s crown is that it would quickly fade and become little more than a wreath of sticks.
+The problem with a victor’s crown is that it would quickly fade and become little more than a wreath of sticks.
 But the crown given by Christ is one that will never fade.
 The honor that comes from a job well done here in this life will extend throughout eternity.

 Call to Action

-Peter’s words here are specifically to the leadership within the local churches.
+Peter’s words here are specific to the leadership within the local churches.
 But the instructions he gives are really applicable to all believers within the body.
 Be faithful in the service that God has called you to.
 Are you called to provide leadership in some fashion?
 Then lead faithfully, equipping the saints.
 Are you called to serve?
 Then be faithful in your particular area of service.

 Don’t lead, or serve, with the thought of personal gain.
 But do it willingly, with eagerness to serve.
 Desiring to be an instrument that God will use to build up the body of Christ.
 Serve, looking forward to a crown of glory that will never fade.